pulkitent/thoughtworks-game-of-life-assignment/README.md

 The output is the state of thesystemin the next tick (one run of the application of all the rules) , represented in the same format.

-PS - for lastest code refer hotfix branch
+PS - for lastest code refer hotfix branch and moreover was using porper CI/CD on gitlab (refer .gitlab-ci.yml) but migrated project here on Github